mumairofficial/khalilstemmler-website-2019/src/pages/articles/domain-driven-design-intro.md

 When I first picked up a book on Node.js and was introduced to JavaScript, I was blown away by all the cool things you can do with JavaScript, HTML and CSS.

-The community was much more interesting that the Java community to me as a musician and a gamer (at the time).
+The community was much more interesting than the Java community to me as a musician and a gamer (at the time).

 Like many others, we learned how to build Node.js backends through YouTube, [Scotch.io](https://scotch.io), [Udemy](https://udemy.com) and [Udacity](https://udacity.com) courses.
 This was also the extent to which a large number of developers from my generation learned about software design.